Are Headaches Common After Miscarriage?

 After a miscarriage, your body goes through a lot of changes, both emotionally and physically.
 Your hormone levels shift almost suddenly.

-Then, on the spur of the moment, you find yourself in an emotional stress that seems never-ending.
+Then, on the spur of the moment, you find yourself under emotional stress that seems never-ending.
 These, together with other factors, can be a recipe for headaches.
 It’s basically a way your body reacts to the stress and changes ongoing inside it.

 It’s important to know that if you are experiencing headaches after a miscarriage, you’re not alone, and it’s a common response to what your body and mind are going through.
 We discuss this further;